 Do I have an advisor?

-The undergraduate advisor for the Department of Linguistics is Laurel Eisler.
-She advises on core and graduation requirements.
-She does not advise for course registration as outlined here, and cannot lift advising holds.
-She may be reached at firstname.lastname@example.org.
+The undergraduate advisor for the Department of Linguistics is Raphael Angoulvant.
+He advises on core and graduation requirements.
+He does not advise for course registration as outlined here, and cannot lift advising holds.
+He may be reached at firstname.lastname@example.org.

 Professor Kira Hall is the Associate Chair of Undergraduate Studies and Professor Rebecca Scarborough is the Associate Chair of Graduate Studies, both of whom may be consulted with questions about programs.